vadixon98/vadixon98/README.md

 **Trait Sciences, Terrana Biosciences**
 *December 2025 – Present*

+- Focusing on sequence optimization within RNA viroids
+- Developing and analyzing in vivo and in vitro trait bioassays
+- Integrating computational genomics and synthetic biology to advance trait science

-I bridge molecular biology and bioinformatics, combining hands-on lab experience with R/Python-based data analysis and reproducible computational workflows.
-My work connects wet-lab discovery and in-silico analysis to accelerate innovation in plant science, genomics, and sustainable AgBiotech.
+I bridge molecular biology and bioinformatics, combining hands-on lab experience with R/Python-based data analysis and reproducible computational workflows to accelerate innovation in plant science, genomics, and sustainable AgBiotech.

 ---